sanchit-saini/HiCDOC/README.md

 ## Visualizing data and results

-View the interaction matrix of each replicate:
+Plot the interaction matrix of each replicate:

 ```r
 plotInteractions(hic.experiment, chromosome = '3')
 ```

-View the overall distance effect on the proportion of interactions:
+Plot the overall distance effect on the proportion of interactions:

 ```r
 plotDistanceEffect(hic.experiment)
 ```

-List and view compartments with their concordance (confidence measure) in each replicate, and significant changes between experiment conditions:
+List and plot compartments with their concordance (confidence measure) in each replicate, and significant changes between experiment conditions:

 ```r